-- 1. Each suspension rope, including connecting hardware, used on non-adjustable suspension scaffolds shall be capable of supporting, without failure, at least six times the maximum intended load applied or transmitted to that rope [OSHA 1926.451(a)(3)]. - 2.
-Each suspension rope, including connecting hardware, used on adjustable suspension scaffolds shall be capable of supporting, without failure, at least six times the maximum intended load applied or transmitted to that rope with the scaffold operating at either the rated load of the hoist, or two (minimum) times the stall load of the hoist, whichever is greater [OSHA 1926.451(a)(4)]. - 3.
-Ropes shall be inspected for defects by a competent person prior to each work shift and after every occurrence that could affect a rope's integrity. - 4.
-Suspension ropes shall be shielded from heat-producing processes.

-- To reduce the possibility of welding current arcing through the suspension wire rope when performing welding from suspended scaffolds, the following precautions shall be taken, as applicable: An insulated thimble shall be used to attach each suspension rope to its hanging support.
-Excess suspension wire rope and any additional independent lines from grounding shall be insulated [OSHA 1926.451(f)(17)(i)]; The suspension wire rope shall be covered with insulating material extending at least 4 ft (1.2 m) above the hoist.
+- 1. Each suspension rope, including connecting hardware, used on non-adjustable Suspension Scaffolds shall be capable of supporting, without failure, at least six times the maximum intended load applied or transmitted to that rope (29 CFR 1926.451[a][3]) - 2.
+Each suspension rope, including connecting hardware, used on adjustable Suspension Scaffolds shall be capable of supporting, without failure, at least six times the maximum intended load applied or transmitted to that rope with the Scaffold operating at either the rated load of the hoist, or two (minimum) times the stall load of the hoist, whichever is greater (29 CFR 1926.451[a][4]) - 3.
+Ropes shall be inspected for defects by a Competent Person prior to each work shift and after every occurrence that could affect a rope's integrity.
+Suspension ropes shall be shielded from heat-producing processes - 4.
+To reduce the possibility of welding current arcing through the suspension wire rope when performing welding from suspended Scaffolds, the following precautions shall be taken, as applicable: An insulated thimble shall be used to attach each suspension rope to its hanging support.
+Excess suspension wire rope and any additional independent lines from grounding shall be insulated (29 CFR 1926.451[f][17][i]); the suspension wire rope shall be covered with insulating material extending at least 4 ft.
+(1.2 m) above the hoist.
 If there is a tail line below the hoist, it shall be insulated to prevent contact with the platform.
-The portion of the tail line that hangs free below the scaffold shall be guided or retained, or both, so that it does not become grounded [OSHA 1926.451(f)(17)(ii)]; Each hoist shall be covered with insulated protective covers [OSHA 1926.451(f)(17)(iii)]; In addition to a work lead attachment required by the welding process, a grounding conductor shall be connected from the scaffold to the structure.
-The size of this conductor shall be at least the size of the welding process work lead, and this conductor shall not be in series with the welding process or the work piece [OSHA 1926.451(f)(17)(iv)]; If the scaffold grounding lead is disconnected at any time, the welding machine shall be shut off and an active welding rod or uninsulated welding lead shall not be allowed to contact the scaffold or its suspension system [OSHA 1926.451(f)(17)(v & vi)]. - 6.
-Each employee on a single-point or two-point adjustable suspension scaffold shall be protected by both a personal fall arrest system and guardrail system [OSHA 1926.451(g)(1)(ii)]. - 7.
-Personnel using suspension scaffolds may require additional training.
+The portion of the tail line that hangs free below the Scaffold shall be guided or retained, or both, so it does not become grounded (29 CFR 1926.451[f][17][ii]); each hoist shall be covered with insulated protective covers (29 CFR 1926.451[f][17][iii]); in addition to a work lead attachment required by the welding process, a grounding conductor shall be connected from the Scaffold to the structure.
+The size of this conductor shall be at least the size of the welding process work lead, and this conductor shall not be in series with the welding process or the work piece (29 CFR 1926.451[f][17][iv]); If the Scaffold grounding lead is disconnected at any time, the welding machine shall be shut off and an active welding rod or uninsulated welding lead shall not be allowed to contact the Scaffold or its suspension system (29 CFR 1926.451[f][17][v & vi])

+- 5. Each employee on a single-point or two-point adjustable Suspension Scaffold shall be protected by both a Personal Fall Arrest System and guardrail system (29 CFR 1926.451[g][1][ii]) - 6.
+Personnel using Suspension Scaffolds may require additional training